vishrutay/ATAS/README.md

 Notebook: ‘Compute_long_and_short_pause_stats_updated’

-# Description of columns in the compiled CSV file
+# Description of columns in the compiled csv file

 'File_Name' - name of the file e.g. 'C1_DS.wav'